MihirAntwal/Sparks_Bank/README.md

 # SPARK FOUNDATION BANK
-Web Development and Designing Intern Task #1 by Ridhika Sahni
+Web Development and Designing Intern Task #1 by Mihir Antwal

-A Web Application used to transfer money between multiple users (Project contains 10 dummy users).
+A Web Application used to transfer money between multiple users (Project contains 3 dummy users).
 A dummy user can also be created.

 Flow of the Website: Home Page > View all Users > Select and View one User > Transfer Money > Select reciever > View all Users > View Transfer History.